 For more guidance on choosing the right features, visit the blog.

 Now that you know what you expect from a POS system, make sure you look at a few options before deciding which one suits your business needs.

-If you’ve already started searching, you’ll have realised that there are a number of retail POS systems in Australia — and the options can be overwhelming.
-But just like you can browse restaurant reviews on Zomato, you can search industry-specific websites for retail POS software.
+If you’ve already started searching, you’ll have realised that there are a number of restaurant POS systems in Australia — and the options can be overwhelming.
+But just like you can browse restaurant reviews on Zomato, you can search industry-specific websites for POS software.
 Start by looking at: